 My research is on how people engage in 'intercultural' settings in the broadest sense: heterogeneous assemblages of humans, non-humans, and artefacts.
-This includes research on working abroad, international education, and tourism, particularly 'the outdoors' and volunteer tourism.
+This includes research on working abroad, intercultural education, and tourism, particularly 'the outdoors' and volunteer tourism.
 Within a mobilities/mobile sociology framing, I've published on intercultural competence, transnational identities, decolonizing scholarship, language learning, hegemonic masculinity, embodiment, and various aspects of tourism.
 My theoretical paradigm is critical, which is to say that I'm particularly focused on how power relations operate.
-I'm also very interested in innovative ways of doing, writing, and teaching qualitative research methods, including storytelling and evocative writing within academic texts.
+I'm also very interested in innovative ways of doing, writing, and teaching qualitative research methods, including narrative storytelling and evocative writing within academic texts.